 Since the beginning of video game development, developers produce games with different frame rates in mind.

-We were all witnesses to video games running perfectly at near-zero frame rates (early versions of Atari games come to mind , ) up to modern console gaming where 30 frames per second is the well-established norm.
+We were all witnesses to video games running perfectly at near-zero frame rates (early versions of Atari games come to mind , ) up to modern console gaming where 30 frames per second are the well-established norm.
 Although PC gaming has been the king of the hill where games run higher than the “magical” 60 fps sweet spot, console gaming has enjoyed its popularity due to its simplicity of use and low price of entry.
 It’s not uncommon for the Xbox One S digital edition to be sold for as low as €99.
 This is a tremendous steal in price point for a new gamer!

 Arguably the most important thing about modern game framerates is stability.
-If a game is targeting 30 fps and achieves it nearly 100% of the time, it is said to be a more stable experience then when the frame rate is “unlocked”.
+If a game is targeting 30 fps and achieves it nearly 100% of the time, it is said to be a more stable experience than when the frame rate is “unlocked”.
 At this point, the hardware struggles to maintain 60 fps thus often falling below 50 fps resulting in your brain constantly trying to adjust to changes in the fluidity of motion.
 This is definitely an unwanted experience.